Marketing and Interdisciplinary Business

 Faculty Expertise

 Our faculty members reflect a wide range of marketing and interdisciplinary business disciplines.
 These professors bring the academic insights of scholars as well as professional experience in their fields to the classroom, tying theory to its practical application in the business world and beyond.
-They are also enthusiastic mentors to student researchers, whether their interest is independent study or student-faculty research collaboration.
+They are also enthusiastic mentors to student researchers, whether their interest is in independent study or student-faculty research collaboration.

 The field of marketing is very broad, touching almost all other facets of business in one way or another.
 TCNJ marketing faculty are experts and scholars in several diverse areas, including: